zettajs/zettajs.github.io/guides/_posts/2014-10-03-BeagleBone.md

 ---
 layout: guide
-title: How to Share Internet from PC to BeagleBone
+title: How to Connect a BeagleBone to the Internet via a PC
 description: This guide shows you how to share the Internet connection from a PC to a BeagleBone Black.
 ---